ViniciusInacio0108/AprendendoReactJS/React Course - Beginner's Tutorial for React JavaScript Library [2022] from freeCodeCamp.org/project_1_react_facts/README.md

 ## Whats it does?

-Just a simple, static webpage application that shows you a personal digital card.
+Just a simple, static webpage application that shows you a list of cool facts about React.

 ## What is missing or peculiar to this App?